 How much are baby bibs?

-The cost of baby bibs is as wide and varied as the styles available.
+The cost of baby bibs can vary as much as the styles available.
 You can get multipacks with 10 fabric bibs for around $15-20.
-If you want a one that will also catch food at feeding time, a single bib (whether fabric or silicone) is going to start around $8.
-There are even some smock-style bibs that include sleeves and are meant to keep your baby’s entire upper body clean that are closer to $14.
+If you want a bib that will also catch food at feeding time, a single bib (whether fabric or silicone) is going to start around $8.
+There are even some smock-style bibs that include sleeves and are meant to keep your baby’s entire upper body clean.
+These bibs are closer to $14 a piece.

-How much you spend on bibs is almost entirely up to the type of bib that is right for you and your baby, but this is a solid starting point.
+How much you spend on bibs is almost entirely dependent on the type of bib you choose, but this is a solid starting point.
 Made of 2-ply terrycloth, they are absorbent enough for a messy meal or a sloppy drool.
 You can get them in plain white or a variety of bright colors.

-When many of us needed bibs of our own, there was only one type, so you may be surprised by the variety of bibs that are available now.
-All of the bibs you have to choose from will fall into one of two basic categories: drool or feeding.
+There used to be only one type of bib, so you may be surprised by the variety of bibs available now.
+Most of the bibs you have to choose from will fall into one of two basic categories: drool or feeding.

-Feeding bibs, on the other hand, are more varied but tend to be made of a non-absorbent material such as a coated polyester or silicone and often have a pocket or other opening to catch food particles and other messes.
-Feeding bibs are also much larger than drool bibs and cover the entire torso, some smock-style bibs are even larger and cover the upper arms as well.
+Feeding bibs, on the other hand, include more variety but tend to be made of a non-absorbent material such as a coated polyester or silicone.
+They also often have a pocket or other opening to catch food particles and messes.
+Feeding bibs are also much larger than drool bibs and cover the entire torso.
+Also, some smock-style bibs are even larger and cover the upper arms as well.

 When do babies start wearing bibs?

-When your baby needs to start wearing a bib is really more about your baby than his specific age.
-Some babies are heavy droolers or prone to dribbling out milk from the birth, while others do not need a drool bib until they start teething.
+When your baby needs to start wearing a bib is really more about your baby than their specific age.
+Some babies are heavy droolers or prone to dribbling out milk from birth, while others don’t need a drool bib until they start teething.

 Also, these needs will change over time as babies start teething, eating solids, and other milestones.
 You might find that your baby will drool less often as they get older but make up for it with extra food messes!

-Newborn babies do not necessarily need to wear bibs, but if your little one is an especially heavy drooler or messy eater from the beginning, most drool bibs will fit him without much fuss.
+Newborn babies don’t necessarily need to wear bibs, but if your little one is an especially heavy drooler or messy eater from the beginning, most drool bibs will fit them without much fuss.